COMMON MYTHS FROM HISTORY EXPLODED

 The Druids built Stonehenge

 Almost certainly this is untrue as his mother lived for many years after his birth (it would normally be fatal for the mother).
-However the myth that Julius Caesar was born that way may be why this operation is called a caesarean birth.
+However, the myth that Julius Caesar was born that way may be why this operation is called a cesarean birth.

 Slaves built the pyramids

-In Rome a 'thumb up' signal meant let a defeated gladiator live but a 'thumb down' signal meant kill him
+In Rome, a ‘thumb up’ signal meant to let a defeated gladiator live but a ‘thumb down’ signal meant to kill him

 In reality 'thumb up' meant kill him!
 If the thumb was concealed in a fist it meant let him live.
 There was no 'thumb down' signal.